NixOS/nix/doc/manual/src/language/syntax.md

     > [ 23 {} ]
     > ```

     All bindings introduced by the function are in scope in the entire function expression; not just in the body.
-For example, the binding of an `@` pattern is available in the `?`-defaults:
     It can therefore be used in default values.

     > **Example**
+    >
+    >  The binding of an `@` pattern is available in the `?`-defaults:
     >
     > ```nix
     > let